 There are some good potions and lotions with vitamin B5.
 A TIA community favorite is Your Best Face Hydrate B Concentrate ($45 in the shop), which has three forms of vitamin B – 3,8 and 5.
 Prana Active Vitamin Lift Serum ($75 in the shop) has a balanced formula of vitamin B5, vitamin E, apple stem cells, natural glycolic from sugar cane and much more besides.
 Sevani Hyaluronic Wrinkle Defense Serum ($68 in the shop) also majors on vitamin B5.

 Cleansing is essential for oily skin control and there are a few cleansers that I would recommend:

-It is hard to find a moisturizer for skin that is prone to breaking out – Sevani's Rapid Renewal Resurfacing Crème ($65 in the TIA shop) could be it.
+It is hard to find a moisturizer for skin that is prone to breaking out — but Sevani's Rapid Renewal Resurfacing Crème ($65 in the TIA shop) could be it.
 I reach for it whenever the pores on my nose are beginning to crater.
 In addition to the sugars and fruit acids, responsible for the gentle exfoliating action (and the citrusy smell), there are brighteners in the form of willow bark and licorice.

 For combination skin where an oily T-zone is offset by the rest of the skin being dry and dull.
-As I mentioned in an earlier post, both of these conditions will respond really well to a glycolic exfoliator such as Juice Beauty's Green Apple Peel or La Vie Celeste's mask ($60 in the TIA shop).
+As I mentioned in an earlier post, both of these conditions will respond really well to a glycolic exfoliator such as Juice Beauty's Green Apple Peel or La Vie Celeste's Restorative Exfoliating Gel Mask ($60 in the TIA shop).
 These will freshen up dull skin and keep sebum under control at the same time.